Jacques Mieses: Chess career

-Born Jacob Mieses in Leipzig, Germany in 1865, his early successes as an adult chess player included a tie for second at Leipzig and third at Nuremberg in 1888.
+Born Jacob Mieses in Leipzig, Kingdom of Saxony in 1865, his early successes as an adult chess player included a tie for second at Leipzig and third at Nuremberg in 1888.
 However, he was quickly eclipsed by two rising young superstars, Emanuel Lasker and Siegbert Tarrasch.
 Mieses attained maturity as a player in 1895, just after turning 30, when he contested the 9th Chess Congress in Leipzig, followed by an exhibition tour in Russia and then a match with David Janowski.
 His participation in the great Hastings tournament that year was important to his growth as a mature chess master despite a 20th-place finish.

 Mieses was a dangerous attacker with a number of famous victories to his credit, e.g. against Frank Marshall (Monte Carlo 1903).
 His best achievement was to win the first Trebitsch Memorial at Vienna 1907, and he came third at the 28-round Masters tournament at Ostend the same year.

 He organized the 1911 San Sebastian master tournament and insisted that all the masters' expenses were paid.
 This was the first international tournament of José Raúl Capablanca, who surprised everyone by winning.

-After the Nazi takeover of Germany, the Jewish Mieses moved to the UK.
-In 1950, he became the first FIDE-authorized British grandmaster, though not (as is sometimes claimed) the first British grandmaster. ("Grandmaster" is a title first used of chess players in the 19th century,p156 and a number of British players were considered to be grandmasters in their day, such as Howard Staunton and Joseph Blackburne).
-When FIDE first awarded the grandmaster title in 1950, Mieses was one of the 27 original recipients, and the oldest of them.